RockhurstHS/STEAM-Blog/_posts/2018-09-10-Intro-to-Computer-Science-Project-Sequence.md

 layout: post
 author: jwclark
 title: Project Sequence - Intro to Computer Science
-excerpt: Keeping in mind that the students are all of Rockhurst's freshmen, our goal is to appeal to the broadest audience possible and to provide a more interesting feedback experience.
+excerpt: Since every single freshmen at Rockhurst High School takes this course, our goal is to appeal to the broadest audience possible and to provide a more interesting feedback experience.
 If you ask our students what they want to learn, you will find the majority point to virtual reality and game design.
 ---

 In our Intro to Computer Science course, we currently teach computer programming in the language [Processing](https://processing.org/) using two dimensional drawing and animation to provide some context.
 For homework, students complete the [Khan Academy Intro to JS & Animation](https://www.khanacademy.org/computing/computer-programming/programming#intro-to-programming) unit which conveniently aligns with our course.